 Info: When wiring the AC input and output circuits, we highly recommend a full system Inverter Bypass Switch.
 This simple item provides a convenient way to isolate the inverter for battery maintenance, and it could save you hours of downtime-if you ever need to service your inverter-by enabling you to continue to power your AC loads without any re-wiring.
-Because we think it is an essential part of an inverter system, every Magnum panel (MMP/MP Series) is equipped with an Inverter Bypass Switch.

-When the inverter is in Standby mode, the full AC continuous pass-thru capacity of the ME Series inverter/charger is 30 amps for each AC leg1 (AC HOT 1 and AC HOT 2).
-For a 30-amp continuous pass-thru capability, each AC HOT input to the inverter requires a 30-amp continuous duty rated breaker2, which corresponds to a minimum cable size of #12 AWG (in free air).
-However, the AC HOT 1 and AC HOT 2 may be combined to obtain a 60-amp pass-thru capability2 (see Figure 2-10).
-When tying the AC HOT 1 and HOT 2 together for a 60-amp continuous pass-thru capability, the AC input to the inverter requires a 60-amp continuous duty rated breaker, which corresponds to a minimum cable size of #8 AWG in conduit.
+When the inverter is in Standby mode, the full AC pass-thru capacity of the ME Series inverter/ charger is 30 amps for each AC leg1 (AC HOT 1 and AC HOT 2).
+For a 30-amp pass-thru capability, each AC HOT input to the inverter requires a 30-amp breaker2, which corresponds to a minimum wire size of #12 AWG (in free air).
+However, the AC HOT 1 and AC HOT 2 may be combined to obtain a 60-amp pass-thru capability2 (see Figure 2-11).
+When tying the AC HOT 1 and HOT 2 together for a 60-amp pass-thru capability, the AC input to the inverter requires a 60-amp breaker, which corresponds to a minimum wire size of #8 AWG in conduit.
 If you are using other circuit breakers/wire sizes, refer to the appropriate electrical codes for sizing requirements.